 - Never increase your bet by more than one chip per hand!

 Online Blackjack Strategy Chart

-The simplest way to win blackjack is to follow a strategy chart.
+The simplest way to get top chances in blackjack is to follow a basic strategy chart.
 These charts demonstrate three different elements: the dealer’s face-up card, your hand, and the action you should take.

 Depending on if you have a soft hand, where your Ace is valued at 11, a hard hand where your Ace is valued at 1, or pairs then you would need to use a different table.
 Keep in mind that a hand with no Ace is always considered a hard hand or hard total.

 Open up a new tab, start an online blackjack game, and use these three charts as a grid to figure out the best play for any possible hand.